When we carry out surface dressing, we usually close the road for safety reasons and a signed diversion will be put in place.

 Depending on the weather we may carry out additional sweeping, dusting or watering to minimise the effect on traffic or residents and ensure the dressing is effective.

-Informing residents of the works
+Informing residents about the works

-Signs are usually put up on sites needing a road closure at least 14 days prior to works commencing.
+Signs are usually put up on sites needing a road closure at least 7 to 14 days prior to works commencing.
 A letter containing further information is also delivered to properties that front the works.

 Reasons roads are surfaced dressed and not resurfaced